 In more recent times cigarette smoking has been linked to cancer of the lungs, larynx, mouth, pharynx, esophagus, bladder, pancreas, kidneys, cervix, nasal passages, stomach and leukemia (bone marrow exposure).
 Pathologists and toxicologists have an explanation why these particular organs would be more vulnerable to developing cancer and not others.

-Over the years thousands of excellent research papers have been published, which are mostly read by researchers and often are even too complicated to read for the average busy physician or the lay person.
+Over the years thousands of excellent research papers have been published regarding the effects of cigarette smoking.
+These papers are mostly read by researchers and often are even too complicated to read for the average busy physician or the lay person.
 But the answer is simple: the concentration of the cancer causing substances (called “carcinogens”) in the inhaled smoke is highest in the airways (nasal passages, pharynx, larynx and bronchial tubes in the lungs) and at the mucous membranes of the mouth cavity.
 Some of the carcinogens are mixed with the saliva and swallowed thereby exposing the esophagus and stomach to carcinogens.

 The majority of the carcinogens are absorbed through the lungs and immediately circulate through the blood stream to areas, which have a lot of blood vessels like the bone marrow, pancreas and the cervix that seem to be particularly vulnerable tissues.
 However, subsequently the body eliminates the carcinogens through the kidneys and the bladder.